A PRACTICAL INTRODUCTION TO LIFE WRITING

 Josephine Jules Andrews

-LIFE WRITING – MEMOIR
+CONTINUING LIFE WRITING

 Josephine Jules Andrews

-This is a workshop-based course for more experienced writers or those who have completed A Practical Introduction to Life Writing and who would like to develop and work on family memoir projects.
-The course may also consider preparing work for publication.
+This is a work-shop based course for more experienced writers or those who have completed ‘A Practical Introduction to Life Writing’ and would like to develop their writing through exercises and work on personal writing projects.

 Are you a writer who’s interested in creating features for newspapers and magazines?
 Or perhaps you’d like to write content for websites or blogs?
 This five-week course will teach you everything you need to know about being freelance including: researching the market, finding work, crafting articles and penning killer content.

-WRITE THAT NOVEL!
+WRITE THAT NOVEL

 In the middle of a project, or currently mulling over ideas for a new story?
 Perhaps you need more information before you start.
 This course takes a personal approach, guiding you along the way with five weeks of exercises, prompts and advice tailored to suit your individual needs as a writer.